Hyedryn/elikopy/docs/preprocessing_dmri.rst

 Susceptibility distortions are created by differences in magnetic susceptibility near junctions of tissues.
 The susceptibility off resonance field is estimated using Topup from FSL.
 To do so, Topup needs data acquired with multiple phase encoding directions (at least 2).
 If only a single phase encoding direction is available, ElikoPy uses instead a generated synthetic volume based on a T1 structural image using Synb0-DisCo.
-This step only allows to **estimate** the susceptibility distortions, they are corrected at the same time as the eddy current distortions in the Eddy step below.
+This step only allows to **estimate** the susceptibility distortions, they are corrected at the same time as the Eddy current distortions in the Eddy step below.

 Related parameters
 ^^^^^^^^^^^^^^^^^^